Jean de Vivonne: Royal favour

 In 1577 Saint-Gouard received the royal honour of induction as a chevalier (knight) into the Ordre de Saint-Michel (Order of Saint-Michel), the highest order of French chivalry.
 That same year he entered the king's household when he was made a gentilhomme de la chambre du roi (gentleman of the king's chamber), and also the royal government when he was made a conseiller (councillor) in the conseil privé (privy council), a charge he would hold until 1598, the year before his death.

 After the seizure of French shipping in 1577 Saint-Gouard protested that the Spanish were so unjust in their behaviour that they made the 'Turks' look good by comparison.
-In January 1578 Saint-Gouard detailed to the Spanish secretario Zayas that the French prisoners were put in the hold without food and left to starve.
+In January 1578 Saint-Gouard detailed to the Spanish secretary Zayas that the French prisoners were put in the hold without food and left to starve.
 After this the ambassador alleged they were subject to tortures and falsified confessions.

-The French court sent the king's sécretaire Jules Gassot to Madrid as an extraordinary ambassador at the end of 1577, so that he might reassure Philip that the French supported the Spanish king in Vlaanderen.
-Gassot was to propose the mediation of Catherine to resolve the disputes over Vlaanderen.
+The French court sent the king's sécretaire Jules Gassot to Madrid as an extraordinary ambassador at the end of 1577, so that he might reassure Philip that the French supported the Spanish king in Flanders.
+Gassot was to propose the mediation of Catherine to resolve the disputes over Flanders.

-This was followed from September to December in 1578 by another extraordinary diplomatic mission, this time led by the marquis de Maintenon to again reassure Philip about France's intentions as regarded Vlaanderen.
+This was followed from September to December in 1578 by another extraordinary diplomatic mission, this time led by the marquis de Maintenon to again reassure Philip about France's intentions as regarded Flanders.

 Intrigues

 A secret negotiation led by the seigneur de Lanssac was uncovered by Saint-Gouard in 1579.
 The purpose of Lanssac's efforts appeared to be the seizure of the city of Al Araish in northwest Africa.
 To uncover what was transpiring, Saint-Gouard entrusted his sécretaire to look into the matter.
 He had great success in his efforts and the Spanish ambassador in France was surprised to see how well appraised Saint-Gouard was of the affair, urging Philip to investigate who Saint-Gouard was in contact with as whoever it was appeared to be well informed.

 Suspecting a man of Marseille named Reboul who was in Madrid of regularly selling information to the Spanish crown about Languedoc and Provence, Saint-Gouard attacked him in the street with his cane.
 The ambassador reported happily back to Henri in April 1580 that the beating he had inflicted had discredited Reboul in the eyes of the Spanish.

 The ambassador had an issue with the interception of his mail during 1580, with the letters opened, read and then resealed.
 This was a problem for Saint-Gouard as he was engaging in intrigues with the Portuguese and discussing the intrigues in these letters.
 Fortunately for him, his cipher was not cracked.
-Nevertheless, he complained to the secretarios of Philip, Zayas and Idiáquez but was unable to convince them to care.
+Nevertheless, he complained to the secretaries of Philip, Zayas and Idiáquez but was unable to convince them to care.
 He therefore escalated his complaints to Philip who referred him back to Idiáquez.
 With no satisfaction, Saint-Gouard complained to Villeroy, urging him to share in his anger.